bytefish/bytefish.de/blog/sqlquery_with_ef_core.md

 summary: This article shows how to implement a SqlQuery extension for EntityFramework Core.

 One thing I am missing in EntityFramework Core is a way to run raw SQL queries and map the results to a class, just like the EntityFramework 6 ``DbContext.Database.SqlQuery<T>`` method.

 So why on earth would you want to execute raw SQL?

 For small projects it's much simpler to write a small query, than fiddling with abstractions like...

-[LINQ] if you are in C\# or [JPQL] if you are in Java.
+* [LINQ] if you are in C\#
+* [JPQL] if you are in Java

 I firmly believe a good query can save you hundred lines of code.

 Does it create a maintenance nightmare?
 Probably.

 Anyway!

-On GitHub [@davidbaxterbrowne] shared a quite nice solution to the problem.
+[@davidbaxterbrowne] shared quite nice solution to add a ``SqlQuery<T>`` extension method to an EntityFramework Core ``DbContext``.

 I think it's worth sharing, because it is quite hard to find being buried in a GitHub issue.
-The method takes a ``FormattableString``, so it does parameter binding under the hood to avoid SQL injections.

 All credit goes to [@davidbaxterbrowne]: